milllkkkyyy/Nothing/README.md

 Im using MS paint a couple hours of my free time every now and then to make something I can be proud of.
 I'm hoping others can follow my footsteps, make somthing better than I could even imagine and be proud of it.

+I am also doing this to require myslef to make readible code that can be edited upon or understood.
+I and probably many other programmers have faced an issue were they arent able to read code sent by a friend and cannot help.
+While godots language helps a lot with readibility, I want a project that I could share my code to someone who knows very little and they can understand it as much as their prior knowledge about computer sceience allows them to.

 These are video updates I am doing for myself:

 NOTHING 0.0.01 TESTING DIALOGIC, BASIC SETUP